build-on-aws/bedrock-agents-streamlit/README.md

 ### Step 5: Setup Knowledge Base with Bedrock Agent

 - When integrating the KB with the agent, you will need to provide basic instructions on how to handle the knowledge base.
-For example, use the following: “Use this knowledge base when a user asks about data, such as economic trends, company financial statements, and the outcomes of the Federal Open Market Committee meetings.”
+For example, use the following: “Use this knowledge base when a user asks about data, such as economic trends, company financial statements, or the outcomes of the Federal Open Market Committee meetings.”

 ![Knowledge base add2](Streamlit_App/images/add_knowledge_base2.png)